s4njk4n/XDC_Sentinel/README.md

 **Security Notes**:
 - Never commit secrets to code—use GitHub Secrets only (encrypted & secure).
-- Public forks are safe.
+- Public forks are safe as long as you keep you details in Github secrets as noted above.
 - Test with dummy data first.
 Enable 2FA and repo alerts.

 **Debug Tips**: